 Ad Networks Vs. Demand Side Platforms

 If one opts for ad networks, an advertiser can purchase ad inventory in bulk instead of an impression at a given time.
 Ad inventories are pooled together from different publishers.
-Later on, these ad inventories are grouped and sold as slices to advertisers.
+Later, these ad inventories are grouped and sold as slices to advertisers.
 The only downside of the ad networks is that not all accommodate Real-Time Bidding (RTB).

-On the other hand, DSPs work the same way with ad networks with some unique proposition, specifically when it comes to audience targeting.
-But the most notable thing about DSPs is their ability to do real-time bidding, optimization, and tracking, and serving ads using multiple platforms.
+On the other hand, DSPs work the same way with ad networks with unique propositions, specifically regarding audience targeting.
+But the most notable thing about DSPs is their ability to do real-time bidding, optimize, track, and serve ads using multiple platforms.

 Self-Serve Vs. Full-Service Demand Side Platforms

 DSPs are classified into two kinds: self-serve and full-service.
 The self-serve platform is known for managing your ad campaign, while full-serviced DSP is known for the costly price tag that goes with it.

-The self-serve DSP has a lower-cost entry for advertisers, hence, making it a better choice for those advertisers who would preferably manage a campaign on their own terms.
-On the other hand, the full-service DSPs have their own account managers leading the campaigns on your behalf.
+The self-serve DSP has a lower-cost entry for advertisers, making it a better choice for advertisers who would preferably manage a campaign on their terms.
+On the other hand, the full-service DSPs have their account managers leading the drives on your behalf.
 They ensure the success of your campaign, starting from planning, budget distribution, and targeting options.